Important Information About Heartworm Infection and Treatment

 What are the signs of heartworm disease?
 At first an infected dog may show few signs of infection, but as the heartworms grow and mature, they cause increasing damage.
 Your pet may become listless, tire easily after exercise, develop an occasional or persistent cough, and become anemic.
 In advanced cases, dogs often suffer congestive heart failure.
 Complications may develop in the liver and kidneys.
 The blood supply to the lungs and other major organs may become blocked.

 What can be done to rid my dog of heartworms?
 A complete physical and medical examination is necessary to determine the health status of your pet and the severity of the disease.
-Laboratory tests and x-rays may be ordered as part of a complete work-up to help assure treatment tailored to your dog's condition.
+Laboratory tests and x-rays may be ordered as part of a complete work-up to help ensure treatment tailored to your dog's condition.
 Heartworms can be treated with a medication that is the most effective development in adult heartworm control in 50 years.
 Most heartworm-infected dogs need two injections of this medication, given 24 hours apart.
 Your dog will be kept in the hospital for the procedure, and will be carefully monitored.
 Supportive medications may be administered as necessary on a case-by-case basis.
 Your veterinarian may also prescribe a medication following heartworm treatment to kill immature heartworms in the blood.
 Heartworm disease is a serious health problem, but your veterinarian's knowledge and skill, combined with modern medicines, provide your pet with the best chance for recovery.

 How soon can my dog come home?
 In most cases, your dog may return home after the second injection.
 However, your pet's condition and your veterinarian's judgment will best determine when your pet may go home.
 Ten years of research, clinical studies, and use in veterinary practices have shown that this medication provides unsurpassed safety compared to older heartworm treatments.
 Nonetheless, heartworm disease and treatment are serious matters.
 Your pet will need extra love and rest after treatment.